Gianlooca/alteramusica/README.md

 Each page has always the same structure, to avoid confusion and create a bettere UX: a fixed header which contains a navigation bar (with nested elements) and a central clickable textual logo - leading back to the homepage if clicked -; a main area filled with the page content and a footer with social media links.

 ### Wireframes
+I used [Balsamiq](https://balsamiq.com/) to sketch the wireframes and start having a general idea of how the website would have looked like.
+Of course there have been deviations from the original ideas, such as:
+- the central logo on the header; its dimensions and general look;
+- the absence of the burger icon in the header for small screens;
+- the absence of a hero image, that would have surely clashed with the background image in the header;
+- the placement of the "About us" section, at the bottom of the landing page;
+- the removal of the "Come visit!" page, merged with the [Wanna sell?](#wanna-sell) page.
+Below, a showcase of the desktop version of the pages with a sample ([Homepage](#homepage) and [Records](#records) pages) for the smartpone and tablet versions.

 <details><summary>Home</summary>
 <img src="docs/wireframes/wireframes-homepage.png">